kpetridis24/non-local-means/README.md

 After it reads the image from file "house.txt", it uses the "addNoise" function to add Gaussian noise to all the image pixels.
 The "Non-Local-Means" algorithm filters the added noise and returns the image with much higher resolution.
 You can experiment with different values of SIGMA (variance), and see which delivers the best results.
-It is highly advisable to use MATLAB to print the image in order to observe the results of the algorithm.
+It is highly advisable to use MATLAB to display the image in order to observe the results of the algorithm.
 I have included functions that write to txt file so you can simply follow these steps:

 1. Move the txt file of the denoised image to your matlab workspace-directory